6 Korean Graded Readers That Could Be Just Right for You

-In fact, if you’re looking for graded Korean readers, or books intended for teaching reading to specific levels of learners (often with a gradual increase in difficulty), you’ve got lots of options.
+You can use graded Korean readers, or books intended for teaching reading to specific levels of learners!

 Just starting out reading Korean but already know Hangul?
 “Once Upon a Time in Korea: An Elementary Reader” is a good way to transition towards reading more complex texts.